-7 financial habits to help you manage your money
+7 good financial habits to help you manage your money

-The most effective way to make a difference to your long-term savings is to develop good financial habits.
+The most effective way to build your long-term savings is to have good financial habits.

-Forming habits that fit into your everyday life can mean you’re growing your savings without even noticing!
+By developing healthy financial habits that fit easily into your everyday life, you could be growing your savings without even noticing.

-According to a YouGov poll, 41% of people surveyed in the UK made “saving more money” one of their New Year’s resolutions for 2023.
-But we all know New Year’s resolutions are notoriously easily forgotten - with over 55% of resolutions abandoned in the first half of the year.
+According to a YouGov poll, 49% of people surveyed in the UK made “saving more money” one of their New Year’s resolutions for 2024.
+But we all know New Year’s resolutions are easily forgotten, with most resolutions abandoned in the first half of the year.

-If you’re committed to putting more money in your savings pot this year, here are a few tips to create sustainable financial habits that are easy to keep up with and that blend into your daily life.
+If you’re committed to putting more money in your savings pot this year, here are a few tips to create good financial habits that are easy to keep up with.

 It’s always a good time to start saving

-You now have a solid idea of the habits you need to develop to build up your savings pot in a way that fits into your everyday life.
-But your first step is to open a saving or investment account.
+You now have a solid idea of some good financial habits you can develop to help you build up your savings pot.
+That means it’s time to open a savings or investment account.

 If you feel comfortable with investing as opposed to saving in cash, there are many products out there to suit different goals.

-ISAs can be a good place to start, as you won’t pay any tax on money you make from your savings growing.
+ISAs can be a good place to start, as you won’t pay any tax on money you make from your investments going up in value.

 If you’re saving up to buy your first home or to set yourself up with a retirement fund, a lifetime ISA gives you a 25% government bonus on top of everything you invest.
-You can invest up to £4,000 in a lifetime ISA each tax year, which means you could get up to £1,000 extra in your account.
+You can put up to £4,000 in a lifetime ISA each tax year, which means you could get up to an extra £1,000 in your account.

-If you’re saving up for a dream holiday, a new car, a rainy day fund or any other long-term goal, a stocks and shares ISA could be a great fit.
+If you’re saving up for a dream holiday, a new car or any other long-term goal, a stocks and shares ISA could be a great fit.
 You can invest up to £20,000 a year into ISAs in your name.

 If you’re dedicated to saving on a regular basis, both our Lifetime ISA and Stocks and Shares ISA can be opened with a direct debit of just £25 a month.